Karumi/Dividers/README.md

 Dividers [![Build Status](https://travis-ci.org/Karumi/Dividers.svg?branch=master)](https://travis-ci.org/Karumi/Dividers) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.karumi/dividers/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.karumi/dividers) [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Dividers-green.svg?style=flat)](http://android-arsenal.com/details/1/2467)
 ==================

 Dividers is an Android library to easily create separators for your RecyclerViews.
-It supports a wide range of dividers from simple ones that apply to all your items equally to a system of selectors that apply different styles to each item.
+It supports a wide range of dividers from simple ones, that apply to all your items equally, to a system of selectors that apply different styles to each item.

 Screenshots
 -----------